White sugar futures hit highest in 5-1/2 years amid India export cap

 July New York cocoa rose 1.1% to $2,496 a tonne.

-ICE cocoa inventories rose to an 8-month high of 5.42 mln bags at last count.
+ICE cocoa inventories rose to an 8-month high of 5.42m bags at last count.

 September London cocoa fell 0.8% to 1,779 pounds per tonne.